cartesi/docs/cartesi-rollups/build-dapps/run-dapp.md

 :::

-## Explore our DApps
+## Explore our dApps

-You can find several Cartesi DApp [examples on GitHub](https://github.com/cartesi/rollups-examples#examples).
+You can find several Cartesi dApp [examples on GitHub](https://github.com/cartesi/rollups-examples#examples).